jyim1203/power-outages-analysis/README.md

 4. Predictive Modeling to forecast the duration (length) of an outage.

 First, I will clean the data and visualize key features to uncover initial patterns.
 My core research question is: How long can we expect a major power outage to last based on information typically available to an impacted individual or utility?
 I will build a model to predict outage duration using accessible features such as the time of occurrence (month, year, hour), location (state, climate region), and more, while withholding the exact cause of the outage.
 Accurately predicting outage length is crucial for utilities to optimize response efforts and resource allocation, and for communities and emergency services to improve preparedness and mitigate economic and public safety impacts.
-From the impacted consumer's point of view, it may also help individuals make informed decisions, from how to prepare for longer outages, staying safe without power, reducing anxiety and worries, and more.
+From the impacted consumer`s point of view, it may also help individuals make informed decisions, from how to prepare for longer outages, staying safe without power, reducing anxiety and worries, and more.

 The dataset contains 1,534 outages (rows) described by 57 features (columns), including information on outage characteristics, geography, climate, and state-level economic statistics.
 For this analysis, I will focus on a curated subset of these features.